varnishcache/homepage/R1/source/tutorials/vmod_sets.rst

 of the clauses above set a backend, but some return ``pass`` while others do not, and one of them assigns the Host header.

-One approach would be to split the patterns to match into sets that do lead to common actions.
+One approach would be to split the patterns to match into sets that lead to common actions.
 Despite the variation in the example above, the first two clauses do lead for the same code pattern.
 Long ``if-elsif`` sequences in real-world deployments may well include